philanc/slua/README.md

     make
 ```

-Binary versions of slua may be provided here for convenience.
+Binary versions of slua are provided here for convenience.
+These are standalone executables, statically compiled with musl-1.1.18, for x86_64, i586 and armhf.

 *Musl libc* - A script is provided to fetch and build musl libc and the required Linux headers.
 See tools/build_musl.sh and comments at the beginning of the script.

-*Dynamic linking version* - A makefile to build 'sglua', a dynamic version of slua, with the same additional libraries statically linked and preloaded.  'sglua' has the same functions as slua (built-in linenoise line-editing, execution of appended lua code).
+*Dynamic linking version* - A makefile is provided to build 'sglua', a dynamic version of slua, with the same additional libraries statically linked and preloaded.  'sglua' has the same functions as slua (built-in linenoise line-editing, execution of appended lua code).
 It is intended to be built with the regular glibc (so the only runtime dependencies are libc, libm, libpthread and libdl).
 Additional C libraries can be loaded with 'require()'.

 For 'sglua', the default Lua paths are slightly different:
 * `package.path:  "lua;./?/init.lua" `